Supported Internships

 Support from a job coach

-You will be supported in the work placement by a trained job coach who will help you learn the necessary skills.
-As you develop skills and become more independent in the workplace you will need less support from your job coach.
+You will be helped in the work placement by a trained job coach.
+They will help you learn the skills needed.
+You will need less help from your job coach as you:

-You will have termly reviews with your job coach and your employer to make sure everything is going well.
+You will have termly reviews with your job coach and employer.
+This is to make sure things are going well.

 Personalised study programme

-In addition to your work placement, you will complete a personalised study programme at college, which will include the chance to do relevant qualifications, if appropriate, and English and maths at a suitable level.
+As well as your work placement, you will do a study programme at college.
+You will be able to do relevant qualifications, if appropriate.
+And you can do English and maths at a suitable level.

 You will also learn practical work and life skills.
-You might also do community work as part of your programme, such as volunteering at a food bank, or doing some gardening at a community venue.
+You might also do community work as part of your programme.
+This could be something like volunteering at a food bank or gardening.

 What do I need to get a supported internship?